webstationhq/grav-learn/pages/03.themes/06.theme-vars/docs.md

 {{ site.my_variable }}
 [/prism]

+!!
+Custom variables defined in the site.yaml file should not use hyphens "-", only alphanumeric and underscores characters.

 Alternatively, if the variable is only needed for a particular page, you can add the variable to your page's YAML front-matter, and access it via the `page.header` object.
 For example:

 [prism classes="language-twig"]